https://invisible-island.net/ncurses/man/

 o HP-UX curses equates some of the ACS_ symbols to the analogous

-WACS_ symbols as if the ACS_ symbols were wide characters.
-The
+WACS_ symbols as if the ACS_ symbols were wide characters (see

-o X/Open Curses (issues 2 through 7) has a typographical error for
+o X/Open Curses (Issues 2 through 7) has a typographical error for

-the ACS_LANTERN symbol, equating its "VT100+ Character" to I
+the ACS_LANTERN symbol, equating its "VT100+ Character" to "I"

-None of the terminal descriptions on Unix platforms use uppercase-
+None of the terminal descriptions on Unix platforms use uppercase

 apparently based on the X/Open documentation around 1995).
 On the

-other hand, the terminal description gs6300 (AT&T PC6300 with EMOTS
+other hand, its gs6300 (AT&T PC6300 with EMOTS Terminal Emulator)

 Some ACS symbols (ACS_S3, ACS_S7, ACS_LEQUAL, ACS_GEQUAL, ACS_PI,

-strings in which their key characters (pryz{|}) are embedded, and a
+include acsc strings in which their key characters (pryz{|}) are

 o whether the locale uses UTF-8 encoding.

-NCURSES_NO_UTF8_ACS in ncurses(3x)).
+NCURSES_NO_UTF8_ACS environment variable in ncurses(3x)).

 Character Set